robbintt/aider-experimental/textualize.tui.feature.md

 # Aider Textual TUI Development Plan

+## Project Context

+Aider is an AI-powered command-line tool that functions as a pair programmer for developers.
+It allows users to chat with an AI that can read, write, and edit code directly within their local git repository.
+The current interface is a simple command-line REPL (Read-Eval-Print Loop).

-This document outlines the phased development of a new Textual-based Terminal User Interface (TUI) for Aider.
-The primary goal is to create a rich, interactive, and asynchronous user experience that replaces the current command-line REPL.
+This document outlines the plan to replace that REPL with a modern, rich Terminal User Interface (TUI) built using the [Textual](https://textual.textualize.io/) framework for Python.
+The new TUI aims to provide a more interactive, intuitive, and powerful user experience.

+## Key Concepts

+*   **Coder:** The core Aider class that manages the LLM, conversation history, file context, and application of code edits.
+*   **In-Chat Files:** The set of files the user has explicitly added to the conversation for the AI to focus on.
+*   **Repo Map:** A concise, high-level representation of the entire repository's structure, used to give the AI broader context beyond the in-chat files.
+*   **Slash Commands:** Commands in the current CLI, like `/add` or `/test`, that will be replaced by interactive UI elements (buttons, menus, command palette) in the new TUI.

 ## Guiding Principles